 Invest in the zero-g style hoses!
-They’re light weight and much easier to wrap up than regular water hoses.
-Quick hose connects are also a good investment and make setting up camp easier and quicker.
+They’re lightweight and much easier to wrap up than regular water hoses.
+The quick hose connects are also a good investment and make setting up camp easier and quicker.

 (Traveling full-time since 2019.
 Currently in a 2012 Winnebago Journey 40u)

-Our advise to newbie RVers; Have an emergency fund because things happen beyond your control and anything RV will be a little expensive unless you’re handy.
+Our advice to newbie RVers is; Have an emergency fund because things happen beyond your control and anything RV will be a little expensive unless you’re handy.